OUR SHAREHOLDER PROPOSAL Our PRESENTATION 2021 SHAREHOLDER PROPOSAL

 Asset Value Investors (“AVI”) has submitted shareholder proposals to SK Kaken Co., Ltd. (TYO 4628) (“SK Kaken” or the “Company”) addressing issues contributing to the Company’s poor share price performance, low valuation and potential delisting from the Tokyo Stock Exchange (“TSE”).

 Despite a high-quality business model and a dominant share of the domestic construction paint market, SK Kaken trades on an EV/EBIT ratio of less than 0x with net cash covering 103% of its market cap (all as of 30 April 2022).
 Furthermore, over the last five years, SK Kaken’s share price underperformed the TOPIX Index by -69% and its peers’ by -32% while profits dropped by -9%.
 With 409 shareholders, SK Kaken only just meets the requirements for listing on the TSE Standard market.

-These issues reflect a lack of urgency and weak management discipline, a symptom of a company with a controlling shareholder.
-Approximately 40% of SK Kaken’s shares are owned by, and key senior executive positions are held by, members of the founding Fujii family.
+SK Kaken’s issues reflect a lack of urgency and weak management discipline, a symptom often encountered at a company with a controlling shareholder.
+Approximately 40% of SK Kaken’s shares are owned by, and key senior executive positions are held by, members of the founding family.

-AVI calls on its fellow shareholders to continue to register disapproval of management policies under the influence of a controlling shareholder, who has neglected the interests of minority shareholders for too long, by voting in favour of AVI’s proposals.
+AVI asks its fellow general shareholders to continue to express their disapproval of management policies under the influence of a controlling shareholder who has neglected the interests of minority shareholders for too long, by voting in favour of the shareholder proposals.